GSA/MasteringAgenticAISystems_supplementals/cert_mapping/README.md

 ## Overview

-This folder contains detailed mappings between chapters in the **"Mastering Agentic AI Systems"** study material and knowledge items across five major AI/ML certifications:
+**"Mastering Agentic AI Systems"** is a comprehensive study material covering agentic AI systems, from fundamentals through advanced production deployment.
+While originally designed to provide comprehensive support for the **NVIDIA NCP-AAI (NVIDIA Certified Associate AI)** certification, the breadth and depth of this material make it a valuable resource for preparation across multiple major AI and cloud certifications:

 - **NVIDIA NCP-AAI** (NVIDIA Certified Associate AI)
 - **AWS AIP-C01** (AWS Certified: AI Practitioner)